Jim-Wright90/lab-1-/README.md

 EDLD Winter 2020 Lab 1
 Group Members: Mike Frankel, Sophie Pychlau, Jim Wright, and Claire Zhang The purpose of this lab is to get you working with git and GitHub collaboratively, as well as to refresh some basic {dplyr} skills.
-The bacics of the lab are to:
+The basics of the lab are to:
 1. Create a shared repo
 2. Create an R Markdown document
 3. Work on a few different data visualizations together